How to warp a gradient in Photoshop

 Choosing a different warp style

-You can try other styles from the Warp option, like Flag:
+You can try out other styles from the Warp menu, like Flag.

 Switching from the Arch preset warp shape to Flag in Photoshop.